jmswaney/thesis/source/10_SWITCH.md

 Aqueous clearing solution containing 200 mM SDS, 10 mM lithium hydroxide, 40 mM boric acid, and a variable amount of anti-browning agent (i.e., 0–50 mM sodium sulfite or 0%–0.5% w/v 1-thioglycerol) was titrated to pH 9 using sodium hydroxide before use.
-Samples were incubated at 60–80C until clearusing Easy-Passive (EP-1001; Live Cell Instrument) or a water bath.
+Samples were incubated at 60–80°C until clearusing Easy-Passive (EP-1001; Live Cell Instrument) or a water bath.

 ### Sample Delabeling

-Imaged samples were delabeled in clearing solution at 60–80C (elution condition) for 1–2 days for large samples and O/N for thin samples.
+Imaged samples were delabeled in clearing solution at 60–80°C (elution condition) for 1–2 days for large samples and O/N for thin samples.

 ### SWITCH-Mediated Fluorescent Labeling

-Samples were incubated in SWITCH-Off solution (0.5 or 10 mM SDS in PBS) O/N with gentle shaking at 37C and transferred to a fresh volume of SWITCH-Off solution (containing molecular probes) just enough to cover the sample.
-Samples were incubated at 37C with gentle shaking and times were scaled with sample size.
+Samples were incubated in SWITCH-Off solution (0.5 or 10 mM SDS in PBS) O/N with gentle shaking at 37°C and transferred to a fresh volume of SWITCH-Off solution (containing molecular probes) just enough to cover the sample.
+Samples were incubated at 37°C with gentle shaking and times were scaled with sample size.
-Samples were then transferred to a large volume of PBST (SWITCH-On) and incubated at 37C with gentle shaking.
+Samples were then transferred to a large volume of PBST (SWITCH-On) and incubated at 37°C with gentle shaking.

 ## Supplemental Information

 Supplemental Information includes Supplemental Experimental Procedures, six figures, two tables, and six movies and can be found with this article online at
-<http://dx.doi.org/10.1016/j.cell.2015.11.025> as well as in the appendix.
+<http://dx.doi.org/10.1016/j.cell.2015.11.025> as well as in Appendix 3.

 ## Author Contributions